 Home Hospice Association empowers communities to help people die wherever they call home.
 Dignity, compassion, and culturally sensitive human connection are the hallmarks of what Home Hospice care.

 Home Hospice Association has always imagined community success to be the day when a local landscaper walks up the pathway to the home of a terminal member of their community ready to volunteer a few hours tending to the gardens this person has loved for so long.
 On the pathway the landscaper meets up with an employee of one of the local banking institutions.
 She and her sixteen year old son have just returned the family dog from a long walk.
 As they greet each other they comment warmly on how great the family birthday party looked, organized by three employees of the local bakery.

 Such a vision defines hospice caregiving in a much different way.
 It does not minimize the significance of vigil sitting, peer grief support and helping the family deal with an imminent death but rather suggests that, as each member of a community seeks opportunity to help their (fellow) dying members, those comfortable with the perceived roles of hospice caregiving can do what they do best.

-It truly is a village approach to supporting one another along the journey of a terminal illness.
+Grow our partnerships with charities also committed to the belief that we must take a village approach to supporting one another along the journey of a terminal illness.